dmhernandez2525/DRY_Dry/src/docs/contributing/creating.md

 We do encourage you to have a look at other components and follow how they are put together, you might learn a thing or two, which is always a good thing!

-We'll be creating a `Checkbox` component, an enhancement to the default HTML `Checkbox` primitive.
+We'll be creating a `Checkbox` component, an enhancement to the default HTML `Checkbox` element.

 ## Directory